 Not all mothers love their children in this selfless manner, since some mothers resent, dislike, or hate their children.
 Of course, it is also possible for a mother mistakenly to attribute or impose her particular concerns, wishes, desires, and hopes on her child, which may not be shared by the latter.

-However, even this straightforward method will not always yield accurate information about other people’s desires, concerns, and emotional states, since people may lie or be mistaken about these things.
+However, even this straightforward method will not always yield accurate information about other people’s desires, concerns, and emotional states, since people sometimes lie or are mistaken about these things.
 Moreover, embarrassment can cause people to hide the truth about certain matters.
 In some societies, such as Japanese society, it is considered ill-mannered to declare what one wants, and so one must learn to read a person’s desires, likes, and dislikes from other, more indirect signs.

 Watching fictional films and television programs is not a good way to acquire this understanding because, first of all, the actors are paid to portray certain emotions in certain situations, which may be very different from the emotions which they actually feel while they are acting.
 Second, these kinds of movies and programs often create artificial situations and behaviours that do not always accurately portray reality.
 If anything, those who watch a lot of fictional movies and television programs have a poorer understanding of other people’s desires, emotions, and concerns than a person who doesn’t watch them or spends less time watching them.

 The Good Society by Robert N. Bellah, Richard Madsen, William M. Sullivan, Ann Swidler, and Steven M. Tipton, p.
 86. Alfred A. Knopf, New York, 1991.